I’m so Vain

 The day of the tryouts finally arrived.
 Back then there was no such thing as Helicopter Parenting, so my mom seemed only vaguely aware that it was the most important, transforming day of my life thus far; a day that would haunt me well into my 50s.
 She wished me “good luck!”
 1970s-style and off I went…

 Nonetheless, I think I might attend my next high school reunion.
-Just to see if Kay-Kay’s architect has gone a little paunchy and balding, if she can still wriggle into that polyester skirt, but most importantly – if her kids turned out okay.
+Just to see if Kay-Kay’s architect has gone a little paunchy and balding, if she can still wriggle into that pleated polyester cheer skirt, but most importantly – i want to see if her kids turned out okay.

 I’m just kind’ve sweet that way.